URI: A User’s Guide

 2. Find your people

-There are 18,000 students descending on URI this fall.
-That includes 3,250 first-year students, 500 transfer students, and 2,000 graduate students.
-Don’t miss the First Night 2018 Block Party on September 2—for food, fun, and the chance to meet fellow students representing the 150 clubs and organizations on campus.
-Check out the groups participating in First Night 2018.
+There are 17,000 students descending on URI this fall.
+That includes 3,200 first-year students, 500 transfer students, and 2,000 graduate students.
+Don’t miss the First Night 2019 Block Party on Sunday, Sept.
+1—for food, fun, and the chance to meet fellow students representing more than 150 clubs and organizations on campus.

-Campus Recreation offers you a world of fitness activities, intramural sports, and club sports at some of the region’s top athletic facilities, including the Anna Fascitelli Fitness & Wellness Center, the Bradford R. Boss Ice Arena, the Keaney Gymnasium, the Mackal Field House, the Robert P. Arrigan Sailing Pavilion, and the Tootell Aquatic Center.
+Campus Recreation offers you a world of fitness and wellness activities, intramural sports, and club sports at some of the region’s top athletic facilities, including the Anna Fasciatelli Fitness and Wellness Center, the Bradford R. Boss Ice Arena, the Keaney Gymnasium, the Mackal Field House, the Robert P. Arrigan Sailing Pavilion, and the Tootell Aquatic Center.

 So run, lift, sail, skate, swim, and spin.
 Take classes in yoga, Pilates, and just about anything else you can think of.
 And don’t forget, there’s always the beach.